GovReady/govready-q/Schema.md

 The `multiple-choice` question type is similar to the `choice` question type except that:

 * The user can select multiple choices.
-* The answer value of such questions are a list of keys, rather than a single key.
-That means that in templates, one can use a `{% for ... in ... %}... {% endfor %}` loop to access choice the user selected.
+* In document templates and impute conditions, the value of `multiple-choice` questions is a list of the `key`s of the choices selected by the user.
+When used bare, this renders as a comma-separated list of keys.
+One can use the [`|length` filter](http://jinja.pocoo.org/docs/dev/templates/#length) and `{% for ... in ... %}... {% endfor %}` loops to access the individual choices the user selected.
+Use `questionid.text` to render a comma-separated list of the display text of the selected choices.
 * `min` and `max` may be specified.
 If `min` is specified, it must be greater than or equal to zero and requires that the user choose at least that many choices.
 If `max` is specified, it must be greater than or equal to one (and if `min` is specified, it must be at least `min`) and requires that the user choose at most that number of choices.

 Increasing the `min` or decreasing the `max` are incompatible changes (see Updating Modules).